 Bain’s achievement in working out the techniques used by the ancient Celtic artists was significant in creating a renaissance of interest in this type of art-work.
 His role as a teacher of the framework within which this art-form could be further developed and constructed anew was of great importance.
 Today, with the current resurgence of interest in Celtic and Pictish Art, it is an excellent time for us to appreciate and remember the great work that this outstanding artist and scholar undertook.

-The George Bain Collection - a Recognised Collection of National Significance
+The George Bain Collection - a Recognised Collection of National Significance for Scotland

 Items in the collection which are in storage can be seen by appointment with the museum (click here for contact details).